lospec/pixel-editor/README.md

 ## What to Contribute

 Any changes that fix bugs or add features are welcome.
+Check out the issues if you don't know where to start: if you're new to the editor, we suggest you check out the Wiki first.

 The next version is mostly focused on adding missing essential features and porting to mobile.